 - Permissive parenting

 - Uninvolved/Neglectful parenting

-As you might imagine, each of these parenting styles is marked by distinctive behavior and communication patterns.
+As you might imagine, these parenting styles are marked by distinctive behavior and communication patterns.
 These parenting styles can play an important role in early childhood development and development in later childhood, adolescence, and even into adulthood.

 Each style can leave a mark on how a child develops, so parents need to understand how their styles might impact their children.
 By learning more about parenting styles, you can better understand your strengths and weaknesses as a parent.